nunocalaim/nunocalaim.github.io/_posts/2021-02-05-cellular-automata.md

 Stephen noted that no pattern can be found in this evolution (can you spot any?), and even later used this fact to produce random numbers on his language *Mathematica*.

-If you want to learn more, you can check [here](https://mathworld.wolfram.com/ElementaryCellularAutomaton.html), and you can simulate this simle Cellular Automata [here](https://devinacker.github.io/celldemo/)
+If you want to learn more and see other rules in action, you can check [here](https://mathworld.wolfram.com/ElementaryCellularAutomaton.html), and better yet, you can simulate this simle Cellular Automata online [here](https://devinacker.github.io/celldemo/).

 ### Conway's Game of Life

 John Conway's Game of Life is a two dimensional binary cellular automata.
-This means that each cell can only be in either one of two states (alive or dead), and has 8 immediate neighbors (the 3x3 grid surrounding each cell).
+This means, as before, that each cell can only be in either one of two states (alive/dead, or black/white), and has 8 immediate neighbors (the 3x3 grid surrounding each cell).

-In this case, there are _many_ possible rules ($$2^{2^9}$$ to be more precise), and most of them lead to very uninteresting results, but John chose the rules carefully:
+In this case, there are _many_ possible rules ($$2^{2^9}$$ to be more precise), and most of them lead to very uninteresting results, but after much pondering and trial and error, John designed the rules as follows:

 1. Any live cell with two or three live neighbours survives.
 1. Any dead cell with three live neighbours becomes a live cell.